ohbumjun/mrawesome.github.io/index.md

     * January 2023 - Present
     * As a Game Engine Programmer, I design and implement core engine systems, enhancing performance and functionality across various components.
     * [**Key Achivements**]
-      * Improved and maintained a real-time build system using multi-process, similar to Unreal Engine’s Hot Reload, to reflect real-time changes to the client user project without restarting the application, enhancing engine user convenience.
+      * Improved and maintained a **real-time build system** using **multi-process**, similar to **Unreal Engine’s Hot Reload**, to reflect real-time changes to the client user project without restarting the application, enhancing engine user convenience.
-      * Greatly Enhanced data handling efficiency by improving custom parsers and optimized serialization logic for various formats (JSON, YAML, Binary, CMake)
+      * Greatly Enhanced data handling efficiency by improving custom **parsers** and optimized **serialization** logic for various formats (JSON, YAML, Binary, CMake)
-      * Implemented various game engine features leveraging multithreading, including real-time file watching, multi-threaded updates(JobSystem), and asynchronous data loading.
+      * Implemented various game engine features leveraging **multithreading**, including multi-threaded updates(**JobSystem**), and **asynchronous data loading**.
-      *  Reduced memory usage by compressing image assets to up to 1/8th of their original size.
-Maintained and debugged the logic for optimizing image assets for real-time rendering with DXT and ASTC compression.
+      *  Reduced memory usage by **compressing image** assets to up to **1/8th** of their original size.
+Maintained and debugged the logic for optimizing image assets for real-time rendering with **DXT and ASTC** compression.
-      * Achieved 2.0 GB reduction in memory usage by optimizing memory allocator system using various forms of memory pools ex) Fixed Size, Variant Size + Red Black Tree
+      * Achieved **2.0 GB** reduction in memory usage by optimizing **memory allocator** system using various forms of **memory pools** ex) Fixed Size, Variant Size + Red Black Tree
-      * Accelerated Unity game code porting by at least 2 weeks through Roslyn-based C# to C++ conversion tool
+      * Accelerated Unity game code porting by at least **2 weeks** through **Roslyn-based C# to C++ conversion** tool
-      * Improved development efficiency by improving the C/C++ runtime reflection system using Clang Compiler API
+      * Improved development efficiency by improving the **C/C++ runtime reflection system** using **Clang** Compiler API
-      * Achieved substantial reduction in crashes up to 55% through the implementation of object handle system
+      * Achieved substantial reduction in crashes up to **55%** through the implementation of **object handle system**
-      * Streamlined asset management and enhanced workflow efficiency by improving a robust Prefab system with advanced features such as external reference handling and prefab override functionalities,
+      * Streamlined asset management and enhanced workflow efficiency by improving a robust **Prefab system** with advanced features such as external reference handling and prefab override functionalities,
-      * Achieved 0.13 second improvement in game loop performance when processing 10,000 entities by optimizing both multithreading Job System and Entity Component System (ECS SparseSet)
+      * Achieved **0.13 second improvement** in game loop performance when processing **10,000 entities** by optimizing both multithreading Job System and **Entity Component System** (ECS SparseSet)
-      * Developed a Prefab system, including complex features like external reference handling and prefab override functionalities.
-      * Enhanced convenience for engine developers and users with an improved real-time file watcher system.
+      * Enhanced convenience for engine developers and users with an improved **real-time file watcher system**.
 This enables dynamic updates within the game engine, reflecting file or asset changes without requiring a restart
-      * Significantly improved system stability by developing a custom garbage collector that resolved raw pointer dangling issues
+      * Significantly improved system stability by developing a **custom garbage collector** that resolved raw pointer dangling issues
-      * Fixed critical bugs in a stack-based C++14 coroutine system, greatly enhancing performance in event processing and I/O-bound operations by optimizing concurrency for lightweight, non-blocking task execution with minimal memory usage
+      * Fixed critical bugs in a **stack-based C++14 coroutine** system, greatly enhancing performance in event processing and I/O-bound operations by optimizing concurrency for lightweight, non-blocking task execution with minimal memory usage
-      * Improved workflow efficiency by maintaining and enhancing a complex game asset system that leverages UUIDs, GUIDs, and file IDs to enable seamless and efficient use of diverse asset types within the engine
+      * Improved workflow efficiency by maintaining and enhancing a complex **game asset system** that leverages UUIDs, GUIDs, and file IDs to enable seamless and efficient use of diverse asset types within the engine
     * For more details about my work, feel free to reach out! [this post](/mrawesome.github.io/professionalprojects/Com2usKorea/)

 * [Dungeon Delivery](https://play.google.com/store/apps/details?id=com.com2us.ddelivery.normal.freefull.google.global.android.common&hl=ko) Game Content Development